Image Processing and Mixed Reality

 Prof Cham Athwal - Associate Head of School (Research)

-Cham is a Professor of Digital Technology and Head of Research within the DMT school.
+Cham is a Professor of Digital Technology and Head of the DMT Lab.
 His research interests cover 3D modelling, image processing, video processing, digital signal processing web technologies and simulation.
 Currently Cham is supervising eight PhD/MPhil projects covering a range of subjects including digital audio processing, digital image processing and virtual environments.
 Email: email@example.com Phone: +44 (0)121 331 5458

 Dr Ian Williams

-Ian is a Senior Lecturer and Subject leader in Image and Video technology within the school of DMT.
+Ian is an Associate Professor and Subject leader in Image and Video technology within the DMT Lab.
 His research interests are in low-level image processing, feature extraction and image filtering.
 Ian currently supervises PhD students in both the image, video and signal processing fields.
 Email: firstname.lastname@example.org Phone: +44 (0)121 331 7416

 Matt is a Senior Lecturer and Programme leader in Image and Video technology within the school of DMT.
 His current research interests are focused on providing new methods for pre-visualisation or virtual elements within film production.
 Email: email@example.com Phone: +44 (0)121 331 7443